MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 # Young World 2, Unit 1: Five Senses
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission which will be used to purchase books for classrooms at no cost to you.*
+If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 ## Six Dots, A Story of Young Louis Braille, by Jen Bryant